martinabeleda/tensorflow-service/DOCS.md

 You should spend 4-6 hours max on this task.
 Though you could spend more, it is not encouraged.

 Anything unclear, please feel free to contact us.

+## Design Decisions

+- Within the codebase, I use the terminology of `predictor` to refer to a ML model so as not to overload the use of the term `model` which refers to data models in `pydantic`.
+- The service has been designed to accept multi scale / channel / format images and will transform it to match the deployed model requirements.
+Deployed models can operate either on grayscale or RGB images.

+## Future work

+See the project [issues](https://github.com/martinabeleda/ai-auto-challenge/issues) for a description of any future enhancements.